Mark Scott-Crossley in custody

 >>rc.observer@gmail.com

-Featured photo: Mark Scott-Crossly handed himself over to the Police yesterday (Wednesday), more than a month since being wanted for an alleged incident of attempted murder outside Hoedspruit.
+Featured photo: Mark Scott-Crossly will appear in the Lenyenye Magistrate’s Court on Friday after he handed himself over to the Police last Wednesday.
 (Photo: Internet)